ksoze84/useStateHandler/README.md

 This is a simple, classic-behavior hook that:
 * Makes an instance for each component using the class; instance does not persist.
 * Isolates the instance; the state is not shared with other components using the same class nor the same remounted component.
+* ( Yes, like a normal hook does, this is just a simple custom hook )
 * Uses the same classes you already have.
 * **This hook does not work alongside usePartialHandler, getHandler nor useStateHandler, because these persist the instance.**
 * More performant than these other hooks.